nichollsh/AGNI/docs/src/usage.md

     For example, setting `initial_state = ["dry", "sat", "H2O", "str", "180"]` will set T(p) to follow the dry adiabat from the surface, the water condensation curve above that, and then to be isothermal at 180 K until the top of the model.

 * `composition.chem_type` describes the type of chemistry to implement within the model.
-This is handled externally by FastChem.
-You must also provide the path to the FastChem installation directory `fastchem_path` in the `[files]` section.
+This is handled externally by FastChem, so you must set the environment variable `FC_DIR` to point to the FastChem directory.
 The allowed values (integers) are...
      - 0 : Disabled
      - 1 : Equilibrium, gas phase only
      - 2 : Equilibrium, with condensation (condensates retained)